We hope these will help empower you to find the best way to personally get involved in Arizona’s foster care crisis.

 The licensing process usually takes 4 to 6 months.
 You will need to be fingerprinted and participate in 30 hours of special training to prepare you to better understand the issues and problems facing foster children.
 A home study will be done by your licensing agency and the Arizona Office of Licensing & Certification will do a home inspection.
 After your license is issued, foster placement usually happens within a few days.
 Adoptive placement takes a little more time as they match families to children with a case plan of adoption.

-Children come into the care of Child Protective Services, a division of the Department of Economic Security, when there is a safety risk to the child.
+Children come into the care of the Department of Child Safety when there is a safety risk to the child.
 Currently, the number one reason children are coming into care is neglect.
-Once a child is removed from their home, Arizona foster care agencies help match foster parents with children.
+Once a child is removed from their home, Arizona foster care agencies work with DCS placement unit to help match foster parents with children.
 Placements are made according to needs of the child.

 About 7% of children in foster care are under the age of 1; about 30% are between the ages of 1 and 5.
 There are around 27% between the ages of 6 to 12.
 Approximately 32% are over 12 years old.
 The majority of children come into care with siblings.
 Currently, the greatest need is for homes able to take in siblings of 2 or more school age children and teens.